rustrial/k8s-gitops-secrets/README.md

 ## Controller

 The controller can be operated in cluster or namespace scoped mode.
-In cluster scope mode it willtrack `SealedSecret` objects in all namespaces and in namespaced mode it will only track objects in one specific namespace.
+In cluster scope mode it will track `SealedSecret` objects in all namespaces and in namespaced mode it will only track objects in one specific namespace.
 To enable namespaces mode use the `--namespace` command line flag (e.g. `--namespace my-namespace`).